Blockade: Blockade running

-Blockade running is the practice of delivering cargo (food, for example) to a blockaded area.
-It has mainly been done by ships (called blockade runners) across ports under naval blockade.
+Blockade running is the practice of delivering cargo, food, for example, to a blockaded area.
+It has mainly been done by ships called blockade runners to ports under naval blockade.
 Blockade runners were typically the fastest ships available and often lightly armed and armored.
-It is now also been done by aircraft, forming airbridges, such as over the Berlin Blockade after World War II.
+It is now also done by aircraft, forming airbridges, such as over the Berlin Blockade after World War II.